 A Window is complementary to the app’s layout.
 To add windows to a web experience, go to the Page panel, click the Window tab, click the Add window button, and select a template.
-Unlike a page, a window only has Body content.
-When you add widgets to a window, they’re listed in the Window tab’s Outline view and the quick navigation menu (at the bottom of the builder window).
+Unlike a page, a window only has body content.
+When you add widgets to a window, they’re listed on the Window tab’s Outline section and the quick navigation menu (at the bottom of the builder window).
 Windows are grouped by fixed and anchored windows.
 You can point to a window in the panel and click Set as splash if the window isn’t already connected to open with a page.
 To change the name or remove a window, click the window’s more options button and choose Rename or Delete.
 When you add a new window, its label follows a continued numbering rule.
 For example, duplicating Window 1 produces Window 2, or Window 3 if Window 2 already exists.
 For fixed windows (except splash), the window's name is also used in the experience's URL.
 (If you change the name of a window after publishing, previously used URLs will still work.)

 Use the following options for managing the windows in your app:

 - Splash windows that open with the web experience can be set in the Window panel.
-Point to Fixed windows (excluding those connected to open with a page) and click the Set as splash button.
+Point to a window under Fixed windows (excluding those connected to open with a page) and click the Set as splash button.
 A web experience can have one splash window.

 - For a window to open with a page, go to the Page settings and choose a fixed window from the Open with window menu.
 Windows set as splash will not appear in the options.
 Once a window is set to be opened with a page, the Opens with page icon appears next to it in the Window panel.
 Point to the icon for a ToolTip with the name of the connected page.
 Page windows only appear once in the web experience unless the user refreshes the browser.